BitrixInfo/yii2-tilda-api/README.md

 ```
 Returns list of pages in project as array of `['id' => 'title']` arrays.
 If no `$projectID` is provided the `defaultProjectID` setting is used instead.

-TildaRender::loadPage
+loadPage
 ---
-This static method returns the array of data form the local copy of the page.
+Returns the array of data form the local copy of the page.
 The common use would be like this:

-In your action use static method to load page html and assets, then pass them to the render function
+In your action load page data, then pass it to your view
 ```php
 $page = Yii::$app->tilda->loadPage(/*YOUR PAGE ID*/);
 ...